 Blessing Villa Park

 Here at Advent, we believe the church, and each Christian, is called and empowered to be a blessing to their neighbors.
 That's our "mission" in the world.
 While we do this individually in our own personal contexts, the love of Christ is powerfully reflected when the "body of Christ" - the Church - serves together.
 At Church of the Advent, we're committed to blessing Villa Park through a variety of avenues.
-We're still exploring our new neighborhood and getting to know the needs around us.
-If you have suggestions on how we can bless Villa Park we'd love to hear them!
+We are developing a relationship with Eagleton Elementary School, we've hosted numerous Block Parties, and have raked the leaves of our neighbors.
+If you have additional suggestions on how we can bless Villa Park, we'd love to hear them!

 Monthly Mission Projects

-Every month, Church of the Advent sponsors "mission projects" that seek to serve a different part of our community.
+Every month, Church of the Advent sponsored "mission projects" that sought to serve a different part of our community.
 On South Broadway, we’ve hosted CoffeeHouse Concerts and an Art Show with our friends at Sugar Bake Shop.
-In Dailey Park, we host neighborhood potlucks every summer that feed the poor and build friendships among neighbors.
+In Dailey Park, we hosted neighborhood potlucks every summer that fed the poor and built friendships among neighbors.
 We've also partnered with the Baker Historic Neighborhood Association to clean up Baker's Alleys.
-Any are welcome to join us or submit ideas for future projects: check the Events tab to see what's happening the next few months!

-If we intend to bless the Baker neighborhood, that will naturally involve pointing people towards the source of all true blessing: God the Father, revealed in Jesus Christ through the power of the Holy Spirit.
+If we intend to bless our neighborhood, that will naturally involve pointing people towards the source of all true blessing: God the Father, revealed in Jesus Christ through the power of the Holy Spirit.

 As an urban church, we fully realize that many people have been wounded by the church, and that "spiritual but not religious" is a popular self-designation in our culture.
 Our desire is to meet people wherever they may be in their spiritual journey, encourage them to ask open and honest questions, and engage in mutual dialogue with the aim of discovering answers to life's most important questions.

 In the past, we've hosted classes like Christianity Explored as one way to start conversation.
-Currently, we sponsor a small group called "Q" that provides a space for believers, non-believers, doubters, skeptics, and everything in between to ask hard questions about faith & spirituality.
+We've also sponsored a small group called "Q" which provided a space for believers, non-believers, doubters, skeptics, and everyone in between to ask hard questions about faith & spirituality.

-The clergy of Advent are also available to pray, talk, or counsel as needed with anyone: simply go the Leadership page and contact one of them to set up a time.
+The leadership of Advent are also available to pray, talk, or counsel as needed with anyone: simply go the Leadership page and contact one of them to set up a time.